Read our interview with Yanzi Geng on how to run influencer marketing campaigns to promote mobile games in the US.

 Another challenge is tracking the downloads – influencers can bring organic installs and trackable downloads via call-to-action links embedded into a video, but a large share of installs is still missed out in the click-through process.

 When it comes to budget, influencer marketing is definitely not a cheap channel for user acquisition and the campaign’s performance is not stable from time to time and case by case.

 Cloutboost: How does Influencer Marketing in the US differ from working with KOLs (Key Opinion Leaders) in China?

 Yan: Chinese KOLs are usually expensive, they have highly homogeneous content, and it’s hard to identify a channel’s data authenticity.
 They can deliver great traffic, though.

 US KOLs would normally seek a brand match when accepting a partnership offer.
 The duration of project execution with US gaming influencers usually takes longer.

-Learn more about gaming influencers and how your brand can collaborate with them.
+Learn more about gaming influencers and how your brand can collaborate with them to promote mobile games.
 Speak with a Cloutboost expert today by filling in this simple form.